microsoft/flashcards-workshop/workshop.md

 ## Review the generated flashcards

 We need to ensure that we have generated quality results to ensure are QnA pairs are not erroneous or otherwise unfit for use as a legitimate study aid.
-We will employ human-in-the-loop to validate our results before we shop them off for rendering in our static web app.
+We will employ human-in-the-loop to validate our results before we ship them off for rendering in our static web app.

 Navigate to your Lakehouse, select the `Files` tab and click `Refresh`.
 You should see two folders in your Lakehouse (`initial_data` and `markdown`).
-Click into `initial_data` and select `flashcards-uncurated.csv`.
-Review that the content to ensure that it meets quality statndard and make any necessary modifications to the content if necessary by saving off, deleting from the lakehouse, and re-uploading back to the Lakehouse as `flashcards-uncurated.csv`.
-When you are satisfied, navigate back to the `initial_data` folder and rename `flashcards-uncurated.csv` to `flashcards-curated.csv` by left-clicking the filename and selecting `Rename`.
+Click into `initial_data` and select `flashcards-noncurated.csv`.
+Review that the content to ensure that it meets quality statndard and make any necessary modifications to the content if necessary by saving off, deleting from the lakehouse, and re-uploading back to the Lakehouse as `flashcards-noncurated.csv`.
+When you are satisfied, navigate back to the `initial_data` folder and rename `flashcards-noncurated.csv` to `flashcards-curated.csv` by left-clicking the filename and selecting `Rename`.

 ![Screenshot of the human-reviewed flashcards_curated.csv file in the lakehouse](assets/fabric-qna-curated.png)